DS4PS/cpp-526-fall-2019/schedule.md

 ## Lab

-Lab-03 covers the following topics:
+Lab-03 introduces the primary plotting functions used to build graphics.

 * plot()
 * points()